Bedsores (pressure ulcers)

 - Unusual changes in skin color or texture

 - Pus-like draining

 - An area of skin that feels cooler or warmer to the touch than other areas

 - Tender areas

 Bedsores fall into one of several stages based on their depth, severity and other characteristics.
-The degree of skin and tissue damage ranges from red, unbroken skin to a deep injury involving muscle and bone.
+The degree of skin and tissue damage ranges from changes in skin color to a deep injury involving muscle and bone.

-For people who use a wheelchair, pressure sores often occur on skin over the following sites:
+For people who use wheelchairs, bedsores often occur on skin over the following sites: